MurrayChr/ap_rehab_surv/stan/README.md

 ### Stan models

 This folder contains Stan code for all the mark-recapture models, plus one model `00_multinomial_mixture.stan` used in the goodness-of-fit test of trap-dependence (M.ITEC).
-The file prefices correspond to those of the R scripts where the mark-reacapture models are fit:
+The file prefices correspond to those of the R scripts where the mark-recapture models are fit:

 | File prefix | Model | Trap-dependence | Transience | Hand-rearing | Immature |  Further description |
 | :----: | :-----------: | :-------: | :-------: |:-------: |:-------: | :----------- |